Perspective | The impeachment trial begins in a moment of prayer. One can only hope it’s not in vain.

 In another prayer, the Senate’s chaplain implored, “Give our Senate jurors discernment that will rescue our nation from ruin.
 Illuminate their minds with your truth as you speak through the whispers of conscience.
 Remind them that the seeds they plant now, will bring a harvest.”

 God is most welcome in government and in the American way of life.
 Speech has not been impeded; it flows freely.
-But what well may have gone missing, what is worrisomely lacking in the Senate Chamber, is not a phalanx of self-declared patriots fighting for might but humble servants willing to heed the words of prayer.
+But what well may have gone missing, what is worrisomely lacking in the Senate chamber, is not a phalanx of self-declared patriots fighting for might but humble servants willing to heed the words of prayer.